Important Information About the CBEST

 - Math - A candidate's knowledge of basic mathematical operations, algebraic equations, problem solving techniques, estimation techniques, numerical relationships, data representations etc. are assessed in this test.

-The CBEST tests are available in both paper-based (PBT) and computer-based (CBT) formats.
+The test is available in both paper-based (PBT) and computer-based (CBT) formats.
 The PBT tests are only available on certain testing dates in designated Pearson centers in California.
 However, CAT tests are available throughout the year in Pearson CAT centers in California and other out-of-state centers.

 The total duration of the test is about 4 hours.
 The writing section of the test is given about 1 hour, with 30 minutes for each essay topic.
 The remaining time is allotted for the Math and Reading sub-tests.
-The sub-CBEST tests may be taken in any order.
+The subtests may be taken in any order.

 The number and type of questions in each CBEST test are listed as follows: